High school under fire for erasing Trump slogans from yearbook

 "I want to know who thought it was okay to do this," said Janet Dobrovich-Fago, the teens' mother.
 "I want the school to seek disciplinary action and to be held accountable."

+A teacher who advised the yearbook staff has been suspended pending the result of an investigation, Wall Township Public Schools Superintendent Cheryl Dyer said Monday.
+She did not identify the teacher.

-Wall Township Public Schools Superintendent Cheryl Dyer sent a letter to parents on June 9, saying she was investigating the matter.
+Dyer had sent a letter to parents on Friday, saying she was investigating the matter.

 "There is nothing in our student dress code that would prevent a student from expressing his or her political views and support for a candidate for political office via appropriate clothing.
 Rather, I applaud students for becoming involved in politics and for participation in our democratic society," she wrote.